Training and Curriculum

 MS202 – Foundations of Leadership

 During your junior and senior years, you will focus on small unit training and the transition to becoming an Army Officer

 The Advanced Course takes place during your last two years in college as elective courses.
-It normally includes one elective class and lab each semester in addition to the requisite physical training and field training exercises, plus a summer leadership camp.
+It normally includes one lecture class and lab each semester, the requisite physical training and field training exercises, and a summer leadership camp in the summer after your junior year.
 You will learn advanced military tactics and gain experience in team organization, planning, and decision-making.
-To benefit from the leadership training in the Advanced Course, all Cadets must have completed either the Basic Course or have attended the Leader's Training Course.
+To benefit from the leadership training in the Advanced Course, all Cadets must have completed either the Basic Course or have attended the Leader’s Training Course.
 Entering the Advanced Course requires a commitment to serve as an officer in the U.S. Army after you graduate.